DearHRS/WoTBlitzArmourPenetrationCalculator/README.md

 -made output data less wordy while also making them understandable what causes this penetration

--currently working on displaying data more tabular
+-currently working on displaying data more tabularly, same shell type's enhanced armour off and on should be displayed side by side